Maryland's Genuine Progress Indicator

 • GHG Emissions

-Costs of greenhouse gas emissions have shown an decreasing trend from 2012 to 2019, reflecting progress being made through the actions required by the Maryland Greenhouse Gas Reduction Act.
-The Greenhouse Reduction Act - which was renewed and updated in 2016 to reflect new emission and economic goals - plans on a 40% reduction in greenhouse gas emissions by the year of 2030.
+Costs of greenhouse gas emissions have shown an decreasing trend from 2012 to 2022, reflecting progress being made through the actions required by the Maryland Greenhouse Gas Reduction Act of 2006 and the Climate Solutions Now Act of 2022.
+Maryland has one of the most ambitious climate goals of any state- a 60% reduction in greenhouse gas emissions by the year of 2030 and climate neutrality by 2045.

 Calculation